 legacy big-endian format.

-For more information, see the Technical Reference Manual for your processor.
+Technical Reference Manual for your processor.